Funding Your Internship

 - The Career Development Funding Program does not cover or reimburse program fees or interview travel expenses.
 If program costs are bundled for an experience, an itemized cost sheet must be attached to the funding application.

 - Rent paid to a family member must be explained in detail or it will not be considered as a viable expense for funding support.

 - It is the student’s responsibility to notify the Funding Team and return unused money either from incompletion of the agreed internship or if there are leftover funds due to budget and expenditure differences.
 Failure to notify the Funding Team of extra funds or an incomplete internship results in being blocked from the Go IRISH job site and requires an in-person meeting with a Career Counselor.

-- Before: Any student traveling outside the USA is required to complete a Health and Safety Summit before receiving their award check.
+- Before: All students must participate in the pre-departure internship training facilitated by a certified career counselor.
+Any student traveling outside the USA is required to complete a Health and Safety Summit before receiving their award.

 - During: Represent Notre Dame by engaging in the internship at the highest level of performance and follow student conduct guidelines as written in du Lac.

-- Post-internship: Complete a survey and write a reflection paper (2 pages) outlining how the internship related to ones curriculum, its intrinsic value, the impact it had/will have on their future career plans, whether it was an impetus to changing career plans, and how valuable the funding was to the experience.
+- Post-internship: Complete a survey and write a reflection paper outlining how the internship impacted their future career plans, whether it was an impetus to changing career plans, how it connected with academic studies, and how valuable the funding was to the experience.
 Reflection papers and survey results are shared with each student's specific benefactor.

 - Post-internship/graduation: Complete occasional surveys about career path decisions so the Career Development Funding Team can calculate the impact these funds have on student success.